 Indoor pools and sports courts

-To ensure THPRD’s compliance with the statewide order, the following facilities will be closed starting Wednesday, November 18, through the two-week freeze.
+To ensure THPRD’s compliance with the statewide order, the following facilities will continue to remain closed until Washington County enters a new risk level:

 Tualatin Hills Athletic Center

 Conestoga Recreation & Aquatic Center (child care programs only)